infolis/infolis.github.io/about/en.md

 Library](http://www.ub.uni-mannheim.de/133.html) and the [Datenbestandskatalog of GESIS](https://dbk.gesis.org/dbksearch/index.asp).

-In the current phase of the project, the goal is to extend the results of the previous project, in terms of quality, quantity and supported languages.
+In the current phase of the project, the <a class="page-link" href="/about-goals/">goal</a> is to extend the results of the previous project, in terms of quality, quantity and supported languages.
 Furthermore, the technical infrastructure will be developed further to provide a solid and vendor-independent foundation for the algorithms.
 Last but not